-We're excited to announce that New Media Rights Staff Attorney Teri Karobonik will be speaking on a panel at the Alliance for Community Media Western Region Conference on October 23, 2014 in Ventura, CA
+We're excited to announce that New Media Rights Executive Director Art Neill will be speaking on a panel at the Alliance for Community Media Annual Conference on August 13, in Pasadena, CA from 3:30-5:00pm.

 In our new book, we focus on issues you may encounter from the inception of your business to the moment (that hopefully doesn’t happen) you get a nasty lawyer letter for the first time.

 You’ll learn how to form your business, protect your intellectual property, and avoid problems when launching your project.
 Taking a few simple steps upfront to protect your business or project can save time and money down the road.
 Don't Panic has also been used in undergraduate & graduate classes nationwide to teach business and legal concepts to non-lawyers.
 Professors can request a FREE evaluation copy